Research Program Director

-Nilanthi Samaranayake leads CNA's research on Indian Ocean and South Asia security.
-Recently she has worked on U.S.-India naval cooperation, water resource competition in the Brahmaputra River basin, and Sri Lankan foreign policy.
+Nilanthi Samaranayake directs the Strategy and Policy Analysis Program.
+Since joining CNA in 2010, she has led several studies on Indian Ocean and South Asia security.
+Recently Samaranayake has worked on U.S.-India naval cooperation, water resource competition in the Brahmaputra River basin, and Sri Lankan foreign policy.
 She also has conducted research on the navies of Bangladesh and Pakistan, the Maldives Coast Guard, security threats in the Bay of Bengal, and relations between smaller South Asian countries and China, India and the United States.

 Prior to joining CNA, Samaranayake completed a fellowship at the National Bureau of Asian Research, where she investigated Sri Lanka's deepening ties with China.
 Her findings were published in the journal Asian Security.
 She also analyzed public opinion for a decade at the Pew Research Center in Washington, D.C.